mozaik-association/mozaik/docs/9Mandats-module.md

 ## Invalidation of mandates

-The mandates are characterized by three dates: beginning of mandates, end and expiration.
+The mandates are characterized by three dates: beginning of mandates, end date and expiration date.
 It is possible to invalidate the mandate, end it:

-- Automatically on the expiry date
+- Automatically on the expiry date.
-- Manually by setting an end date before the expiration date
+- Manually by setting an end date before the expiration date.

 ## Renewal of mandates
+The module allows you to renew a mandate by clicking on the "renew" button in the "State Mandates" tab.

+!!! abstract "The goal of this fonctionnnality"

+    - This fonctionnnality allows you to renew a mandate automatically without going through the election phase.
-It is not possible to create two same mandates at the same time for the same person.
-However it is possible to create another mandate for the same person, same assembly, same period but another position.
+    - This fonctionnality allows you to create a second mandate for the same person, for the same assembly, at the same period but for another position.
     !!!example

-    Create a mandate of vice-Chairman in addition of a mandate of director
+        I want to create a mandate of sénator in addition of a mandate of minister for the same persoon.

-It is also possible to renew for the same person of an expired mandate; starting date will be positioned the day after the expiry date → no need for an application in this case.
-In the mandate form it is possible to add an alert delay in number of months.
-This allows you to be notified when a mandate is about to expire.

 ![screenshot 17](img/screen17.png)

 ??? tip

     It is possible to create and retrieve all categories of mandates for political mandates - internal and external by clicking on "configurations" then "categories of mandates"

+## Retrocessions